cdimoulis/simple-routes/README.md

 #### Add Routes

-Add route patterns by using a string representing a url to match and an action that should match that pattern.
+Add route patterns by using a string representing a url to match and an action that will return if matched.

 The url string (route pattern) should follow the [minimatch](https://www.npmjs.com/package/minimatch) documentation for matching.

-Route patternss are added using an array like `['/url/route/*/to/match', action]`
+Route patterns are use a string like `['/url/route/*/to/match', action]`

 Action is a function callback.
 This function will be returned on a successful match.